TheRandomLabs/ChangelogGenerator/README.md

 Obviously it isn't perfect, but I tried to add as much mod compatibility as possible (CoFH's mods, mezz's mods, etc.).

+Because there's no official API for retrieving changelogs, there will be crashes when things change.
+I usually fix these problems within 24 hours.

 **Use "avoidCurseMeta" as the third command-line argument if CurseMeta is down (which it is).**

 I still haven't implemented proper command-line argument parsing.